webyrd/linear-logic-multiset-rewriting/README.md

 # Multiset Rewriting in miniKanren

-"A sexy title for a sexy topic!" - Will Byrd.

 Code by Chris Martens, Ramana Kumar, and Will Byrd.

 A miniKanren impementation of a fragment of linear logic programming corresponding to multiset rewriting!

 Inspired by the work of Chris Martens on 'Ceptre: A Language for Modeling Generative Interactive Systems'.

 A multiset rewriting program consists of:
 - A set of terms/predicates that may exist in the state.